 Whether you are trying to initiate child support for the first time or you are trying to increase or decrease the child support amount, we will provide you with experienced attorneys to get the results that are in the best interest of your child.

 Who will pay child support?

 In Texas, parents have a responsibility to provide for their child’s financial needs, even if their marriage or relationship has ended in divorce.
 The family courts in Texas generally order the parent without the primary physical custody of the child or children to pay child support and to help provide for their child’s other financial needs.
 Child support is paid until the child turns eighteen or graduates from high school depending upon which event comes last.

 What if the Texas Attorney General has sued me for child support?

 Our law firm represents both mothers and fathers of children who have been sued by the Texas Attorney General’s Office for child support, medical support, back child support, or paternity.
 It is important that your rights be explained and protected by an experienced attorney before you appear in front of a child support court referred to as IV-D Courts in Texas.

 What other factors can a Court consider in ordering child support?

 There are additional factors that the court may consider when determining child support payments, based on the guidelines in the Texas Family Code.
-Some of the other factors the judge may consider include:
+Here are some of the other factors the judge may consider:

 - The child’s age.